Why is my child on the SEND register?

 Individual Education Plans (IEP’s)

 For some children they will have an IEP (Individual Education Plan) which sets out small, achievable targets that they are working on and what extra support they will be given.
-An IEP is reviewed at least 3 times a year and this is a 3 way process between your child, parent and teacher.
+An IEP is reviewed each half term and a copy of the IEP will be sent home so parents can see the progress and the next steps.

 Who do I speak to if I have concerns about my child?